vechain/docs/thor/learn/builtin-contracts.md

-There are six smart contracts deployed in VeChainThor's genesis block.  source code can be found [here](https://github.com/vechain/thor/tree/master/builtin/gen).

-# Built-in COntract
+# Built-in Contract

-> Examples of how to use the built-in contracts can be found [here](https://github.com/vechain/thor-builtins).
+Examples of how to use the built-in contracts can be found [here](https://github.com/vechain/thor-builtins).

 ## authority.sol